App For Teaching Robot A Dance

 Hello, friends!

-I present a visual conception part of my test task for DesignSpot School.
+I present a prototyping part of my test task for DesignSpot School.

 The company Boston Dynamics, which makes dancing robots, decided to sell them to common users.
 But the developers don't know how to make such an interface that even the old grandmother could teach the robot to dance without much difficulty.
 My task, as an experience designer, was to develop an interface so that anyone can quickly train robots to do any dance moves and amuse their relatives and friends.